CirceAurora/Europa-Server-Rules/rules.md

 Misuse of this bot can be considered as discrimination, akin to transphobia or sexism.
 You can learn more about [Plurality](<https://pluralityresource.org/plurality-information/>), and [Dissociative Disorders](<https://www.nami.org/About-Mental-Illness/Mental-Health-Conditions/Dissociative-Disorders>) by clicking the respective links.

-Adding a system tag (global):

-Adding a server tag:
+Adding a system tag (global) or server tag:
+Use the `pk;system tag` or `pk;system servertag` command to permanently append a suffix to the PluralKit webhook username.

 Basic tutorial:
-Use the `pk;system tag` or `pk;system servertag` command to permanently append a suffix to the PluralKit webhook username.
 You can reply to a message and use `pk;edit` to edit a message.
 Reacting with a ❌ will delete the message.